 A commercially common fruit tree with showy fragrant white flowers in spring and tasty purple-blue prune-plums in late summer; an upright spreading tree, quite compact and ornamental; needs full sun, well-drained soil and a pollinator

-Damson Plum is a small tree that is typically grown for its edible qualities.
+Damson Plum is a small tree that is commonly grown for its edible qualities.
 It produces purple round fruit (technically 'drupes') with blue overtones and chartreuse flesh which are usually ready for picking from late summer to early fall.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a tart taste and a juicy texture.

 The fruit are most often used in the following ways:

 Features & Attributes

 Damson Plum is smothered in stunning clusters of fragrant white flowers along the branches in early spring before the leaves.
 It has forest green foliage throughout the season.
 The pointy leaves turn yellow in fall.
 The fruits are showy purple drupes with blue overtones, which are carried in abundance in late summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 This is a deciduous tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;